 - Free of toxins and harmful chemicals like sulfates, parabens, phthalates, formaldehyde, and formaldehyde releasers.

-- Unable to harm or affect the fetus, in accordance with current science
+- Unable to harm or affect the fetus, in accordance with current science.

 - Transparent, providing complete ingredients in product listings and literature.
 (If you have to zoom in on an Amazon photo and the single ingredient actually listed in text is “aloe vera,” or “coconut oil,” or “coenzyme q10”, that’s a red flag, and yes, these are actual examples.)

-How to Self-Tan While Pregnant
+How to Apply Self-Tanner While Pregnant

 You can apply a pregnancy-safe self-tanner perfectly by doing the following: